The best meat fishing bait is luncheon meat, without a doubt.

 Ready-flavoured luncheon meat tins have proved very popular for years and typical flavours include Scopex, Strawberry or spicy variations.

 Species like carp, barbel, chub, crucians, bream and tench love flavoured meat, particularly in coloured water.

 Flavoured luncheon meat specifically produced for angling also tends to be a bit tougher, so it stays on the hook better.

-Meat bait fishing tips: how should you flavour meat bait
+Best meat fishing bait: how should you flavour it?

 All types of meat absorb flavours well and one of the most popular enhancers are spicy ones.

 Turmeric and various curry powder recipes work wonders with barbel, chub, tench and carp.

 Try dusting meat after you’ve cut or punched it into the right size for feeding or using on the hook.

 Apart from flavouring the meat, this creates a fine enticing cloud of extra flavour as your bait sinks.